 I hold a fairly open-borders stance on immigration, but that does not negate the need for integration.
 If one comes here, he should be welcomed with open arms, but not unconditionally.

 I believe in freedom of expression, in individuality, in self actualization, and in civil liberties.
 It happens that Western democracies, more than any place on Earth, deliver better on these values.
 We are former colonizers alright, but Enlightenment values and liberalism established a framework that consistently improved upon itself until we shaved off the rough edges, little by little building a more perfect society.
-It may sound strangely optimistic in these lazy, cynical times, but there has never been a more stable, more prosperous period of human history, and there has never been better time to be alive.
+It may sound strangely optimistic in these lazy, cynical times, but there has never been a more stable, more prosperous period of human history, and there has never been a better time to be alive.

 And yet, despite this, the leftmost stratum of modern society seems to be convinced of the opposite.
 A much needed reckoning with the past is becoming an increasingly deranged act of performative self-flagellation, as if people, all too eager to show how virtuous they are, forget just what made society accepting in the first place.